Maplewood Counseling

 5. Your Self-Identity Becomes Blurred

-Every lie you tell is a step away from your values and authentic self.
-Over time, this can distort how you see yourself, leaving you questioning your identity and struggling to align your actions with your morals.
+Every lie you tell is a step away from your core values and your authentic self.
+Over time, this ongoing deception can distort how you see yourself.
+You might start questioning your own identity, wondering who you truly are beneath the stories.
+Struggling to align your daily actions with your internal morals leaves you feeling lost and unmoored.

 6. Cognitive Dissonance Exhausts You Mentally

-Lying creates a mental conflict between your actions and your beliefs.
-This constant turmoil, known as cognitive dissonance, is mentally draining.
-You use up valuable emotional energy trying to make these two opposing forces fit, leaving little room for creativity or effective decision-making.
+Lying creates a sharp mental conflict between your actions and your deeply held beliefs.
+This constant internal turmoil is known as cognitive dissonance, and it is incredibly draining.
+You use up valuable emotional energy trying to make these two opposing forces fit together.
+As a result, you have very little room left for creativity, joy, or effective decision-making in your daily life.

 7. Emotional Detachment Erodes Your Empathy

-Deceiving someone requires you to detach from their emotions and ignore how your actions might hurt them.
-Over time, this habit can make it harder for you to connect with others emotionally or feel empathy, leaving your relationships emotionally shallow.
+Deceiving someone requires you to temporarily detach from their emotions.
+You must ignore how your actions might hurt them to maintain the lie.
+Over time, this self-protective habit can make it much harder for you to connect with your partner emotionally.
+When you block out empathy to protect a lie, your relationship becomes emotionally shallow and unfulfilling.

 The Escalating Cycle of Dishonesty